fac25/week4-server-side-app-Abby-Patrick-Paz-Yassien/README.md

 - [x] As a user, I want to: submit information to your site for anyone to see
 - [x] As a user, I want to: come back to your site later and see what I posted is still there
-- [x] As a user, I want to: be the only person allowed to delete my stuff
+- [x] As a user, I want to be able to sign-up and login using my Github account

 ### Acceptance criteria
 - [x] Express server